-M1: To provide quality education with knowledge and skills for rural and urban students.

-M2: To collaborate the industries with academia for empowering the students to meet global standards.

-M3: To induce highly ethical entrepreneurship in young minds with good leadership quality for the society.

-M4: To enhance the institution in Research and Development by human intellectual capability.
+- M1: To provide quality education with knowledge and skills forrurala nd urban students. - M2: To collaborate the industries with academia for empowering the students to meet global standards. - M3: To induce highly ethical entrepreneurship in young minds with good leader ship quality or the society. - M4:To enhance the institution in Research and Development by human intellectual capability.